danidiaz/dep-t/README.md

 running the concrete record.
 The record definition itself is independent of `DepT` (and of `ReaderT` for that matter).

-As for the implementation functions, they use `MonadReader` to get hold of the environment, but they know nothing of `DepT`.
+As for the implementation functions, they might use `MonadReader` to get hold of the environment, but they know nothing of `DepT`.

 ## Links